Eswar Prasad: Economic views

 In a series of papers written with Michael Keane in the early 2000s, Prasad argued that the Polish model of transition, which involved rapid liberalization of prices and opening to trade ("The Big Bang"), combined with very gradual privatization of state enterprises and a generous system of social transfers, led to both superior economic growth and less inequality than occurred in other former communist countries.

-In The Dollar Trap (2014), Prasad examined the U.S. dollar's continuing dominance in the world economy following the global financial crisis.
+In The Dollar Trap (2014), Prasad examined the U.S. dollar's continuing dominance in the world economy following the 2008 financial crisis.
 In an interview with the Wall Street Journal, he stated: